|

 90-Seat Virginia Schlichter Auditorium

-Latitude and longitude coordinates are: 42.579205, -84.443581
+Mason's Latitude and Longitude Coordinates: 42.579205, -84.443581

 Looking for local Mason MI History?